A Beginner’s Guide to Rainbow Shark Care

 Just like with any other fish, when it comes to caring for a rainbow shark, a few things need to be taken into consideration.

-They do not need a lot of special care.
-However, I would not suggest beginner aquarists to get a rainbow shark.
-The fish is more suitable for people who have a few years of experience in this area.
+The fish is more suitable for people who have a few years of experience under their belt.

 Tank Size

-An average adult rainbow shark needs a minimum tank size of 50 gallons.
 This size would obviously increase as the number of rainbow sharks, or other fish, also increase.

-Rainbow sharks need space to thrive and live a healthy life.
 Therefore, anything smaller than 50 gallons would not be fair to the fish and would affect its health and the health of the other fishes around it.

-Moreover, the tank should be at least 4 feet long.
 If you plan on keeping multiple rainbow sharks, then it should be no less than 6 feet in length.

 Having a good-sized tank will also leave enough space to add rocks, plants, caves, and other substrates like sand, to the tank.

 You should also leave a few inches of space on top of the tank to allow for oxygen to reach the rank.
-These few inches should be accounted for when looking for the ideal tank for your rainbow sharks.

-The minimum tank size requirement of 50 gallons increases even more if you want to breed your rainbow sharks.
-This will provide the mating fish ample space to swim, hide, and enough gravel for the female rainbow shark to deposit eggs.
+This will provide the mating fish ample space to swim, hide, and enough gravel for the female to deposit eggs.

 Water Parameters

 If you want your rainbow shark to be safe and healthy, maintaining the right pH levels is vital.
-A pH level between 6.5 to 7.5 is ideal for the fish.

 Remember to prepare your water and allow it to cycle for a couple of weeks (to stabilize it) before you introduce your rainbow shark into the new environment.